marcos-abreu/monaco/docs/monaco-views.md

 **monaco-views** can help you manage complex views by simplifying the use of subviews in a *master view*.
 A *master view* is just a normal view with a list of subviews; subviews can have their own subviews becoming the *master view* of their subviews.
 When listing subviews you will use the following format:

-**important**: during the examples below I’m going to use `Handlebars` as my template engine, you are free to use any template engine your project requires.
+**important**: during the examples below I'm going to use `Handlebars` as my template engine, you are free to use any template engine your project requires.

-    app.add(‘MasterView’, Monaco.View.extend({
+    app.add('MasterView', Monaco.View.extend({
         …
         views : {
-            ‘#css-selector’ : { template: Handlebars.templates[‘my-template’] },
+            '#css-selector' : { template: Handlebars.templates['my-template'] },
-	‘.css-selector’  : { template: Handlebars.templates[‘my-other-template’]}
+	    '.css-selector' : { template: Handlebars.templates['my-other-template'] }
         }
         …
     }));